ajbabson/net-yeti/network_dns/powerdns.md

 *The BIND backend parses a BIND-style named.conf and extracts information about zones from it.
 It makes no attempt to honour other configuration flags, which you should configure (when available) using the PowerDNS native configuration.*

 For our use case we simply create the contents of `bindbackend.conf` from scratch and the configuration for each zone we want to serve is quite simple.
+Please note that in this example, I used db.172 so I could put all records for 172.16/12 in a single zone file.
+This is because I knew i did not need this server to be able to resolve any public records in 172/8 that fall outside of the 172.16/12 private range.
+The script provided in this project expicitly declares all of the /16 ranges that are part of 172.16/12.
+You can easily modify the `ipdb.py` file to use a single db.172 zone file as I did.

 ```
-root@pa2dns01:/etc/powerdns# cat bindbackend.conf
+root@netns01:/etc/powerdns# cat bindbackend.conf
 zone "net.arkadin.lan" in {
   type master;
-  file "/etc/powerdns/zones/db.net.arkadin.lan";
+  file "/etc/powerdns/zones/db.foo.example.net";
 };

 zone "10.in-addr.arpa" in {